 - A monthly after-work drink is the most popular way of improving relationships within a company: 46% of UK employees say that this is their preferred method of bonding.
 (This is down slightly compared to 2017, when 48% of employees chose drinks to improve colleague relationships)

 - Almost a third (30%) of those surveyed say they want a space to eat, socialise, and spend time with colleagues at work.
 (In 2017, this figure stood at 23% of employees, suggesting many people miss office environments)

 - Nearly a fifth (21%) of people say they’d favour a team-building weekend away

 During the last year, many people have experienced virtual bonding activities for the first time – and the variety of these activities has greatly expanded.
-However, the majority of people we surveyed still prefer in-person activities, perhaps because they feel closer to workmates seeing them face to face.
-Taking part in activities like the Urban Explorer also gives employees the chance to get outdoors – something we’ve all come to appreciate more following lockdowns.
+However, the majority of people we surveyed still prefer in-door team activities, perhaps because they feel closer to workmates seeing them face to face.
+Taking part in activities like virtual & outdoor treasure hunts also gives employees the chance to get outdoors – something we’ve all come to appreciate more following lockdowns.

 Comparing in-person activities and their virtual equivalents, the in-person option was more popular in each case.

 - After-work drinks were 36% less popular when moved online, with less than a quarter of people preferring virtual drinks to face-to-face drinks

 - The was a 15% increase in people favouring team-building weekends over a virtual team-building activity

 - Playing sport in person was preferable to online gaming with workmates - 9% more chose a monthly sporting activity.